anhthony/cse15l-lab-reports/lab-report-1-week2.md

 Log back into your `ieng6` account and run `ls` to confirm that the file has been successfully transferred.
 Then run `javac WhereAmI.java` and `java WhereAmI` while logged into the `ieng6` account and check your output.
 See what's different from when you run it in your computer!

 This entire process should look something like this:

 ![part4](part4.png)

-You have successfully copied and transferred a file over to a remote computer from your own computer!
+Now you have successfully copied and transferred a file over to a remote computer from your own computer!
 ## **Part 5** - SSH Keygen